UX vs. UI Design: Learn The Difference

 What is UX Design, Anyway?

 User experience design (UX) is a complex, multidimensional concept that incorporates a host of disciplines.
 These include human-computer interaction, usability, visual design, information architecture and interaction design.

-According to Oxford journal “Interacting With Computers”, UX design in business is all about improving customer loyalty and satisfaction through the ease of use, utility and pleasure of interacting with a certain product.
+According to the Oxford journal “Interacting With Computers”, UX design in business is all about improving customer loyalty and satisfaction through the ease of use, utility, and pleasure of interacting with a certain product.

 But here’s an expert opinion.